-To be appointed medical examiner, the statute requires the individual to be either certified as a forensic pathologist (physician) by the American Board of Pathology or a pathologist eligible to take the examination for certification within one year of appointment and pass the exam within three years.
+To be appointed medical examiner, the statute requires the individual to be a physician and either certified as a forensic pathologist by the American Board of Pathology or a pathologist eligible to take the examination for certification within one year of appointment and pass the exam within three years.

 Walk-In office hours are temporarily closed.